Oskar-Wieczorek-2005/union_shop/README.md

 ## 9. Known Issues / Limitations

 - No real backend or payment gateway (checkout is only a simulation).
-- Product images may be stored locally in `assets/` instead of a CDN.
+- Product imagese are stored locally in `assets/` instead of a CDN.
-- Authentication is basic and intended for demonstration.
-- Limited error handling for network/API failures (if applicable).
+- Producst are stored localy in product_modle.dart
 - No full order history or email confirmation.

 ---